salahealer9/harmonic-architecture-solar-system/README.md

 A private `/proof/` archive (excluded from this repository) contains verified OpenTimestamps (`.ots`) proofs, GPG signatures (`.asc`), and manifest files (`_proof.txt`) for each script.
 These materials are securely stored offline and available for independent verification upon formal request.

+The **full research implementation**, including advanced optimization and analysis scripts, will be released following the publication of the author’s forthcoming book.
+**Meanwhile, qualified researchers may request access to these extended materials for verification or collaborative purposes.**

 ---

 ## 🧪 How to Reproduce the Figures